EKF3 Affinity and Lane Switching¶

 Affinity is only available with EKF3, so make sure you are using it by ensuring EK3_ENABLE is set to “1” and AHRS_EKF_TYPE is set to “3”

 The EK3_AFFINITY parameter is a bitmask which gives you the option to choose the sensors you want to enable affinity for.
-Non-enabled will follow the default primary sensor allotment.
+In every EKF lane, sensors for which affinity is not enabled will follow the system’s “primary” selection logic.
+For a sensor-type with affinity enabled, lane 1’s primary sensor is 1, lane 2’s primary sensor is 2, etc.

 The EK3_ERR_THRESH parameter controls the sensitivity of lane switching.
 Lane errors are accumulated over time relative to the active primary lane.
 This threshold controls how much of an error difference between a non-primary and primary lane is required to consider the former performing better.
 Lowering this parameter makes lane switching more responsive to smaller ‘relative’ errors, and in practical you will see a more aggressive lane switching, and, vice-versa.